zodern/minify-js-sourcemaps/caching-minifier/readme.md

   }
   processFilesForBundle(files, options) {
     // normal code for processFilesForBundle
-    // except to minify a file call
+    // except to minify a file call this.minifyFile(file);
+    // this.minifyFile handles caching, and will call
-    // this.minifyFile(file);
+    // this.minifyOneFile as needed
   }
 }